 The Preparatory Course covers four years, with a standard requirement of four whole year subjects.
-Each student must carry four studies per day, each study involving an hour and a half of daily preparation.
+Each student must carry full work at the rate of four subjects per semester, each study involving an hour and a half of daily preparation.
+A student may be excused from a part of his work by the Student Standing Committee upon presentation of a doctor's certificate or upon the recommendation the head of a technical department.
 More than four subjects cannot be carried, except by special permission of the Faculty.
 Such permission is usually granted to students who show diligence and ability enough to complete the course in three years.
+No student is allowed to remain in school who does not maintain a passing grade in at least half of his work.

 Special graduation exercises are held on the University campus on Wednesday of commencement week for the Preparatory and Commercial schools.
-These exercises consist of two orations, two essays and two declamations by representatives chosen by the class.
-The speakers at the 1907 graduating exercises were the following: Essays-Lola Stowell, John Wagner.
-Declamations-Kenneth Heald, Eugenia Keleher.
-Orations-Errett Van Cleave, Matilde Allen.
+These exercises consist of two orations, two essays and two declamations by representatives chosen by the faculty.
+The speakers at the 1908 graduating exercises were the following: Essays-Chas.
+Lembke, Imelda Espinosa.
+Declamations-Elsie Sackett, Mae McMillin.
+Orations-John Marshall, Lillian Winders.

-In order to graduate, a preparatory student must complete sixteen units, a unit being defined as a subject pursued through one year of thirty-six weeks, with daily recitations of fifty minutes each, or laboratory periods of two hours each.
+In order to graduate, a preparatory student must complete sixteen units, a unit being defined as a subject pursued through one year of thirty-six weeks, with daily recitations of fifty mintes each, or laboratory periods of two hours each.

-The units necessary for graduation are described as follows:
+The units necessary for graduation are described as follows: • •